javedchaurasiya/PathfinderVisualizer/README.md

 </br>
 Forgive my HTML and CSS 😅😅
 </br></br>
-I have also included a Maze-Geneation-algorithm </br>
+I have also included a Maze-Generation-algorithm </br>
 coded in C++,It is based on Recursion/DFS/Backtracking.
 </br>
 </br>